How physically fit do I need to be to be a Special Constable?

 What happens if I can’t complete 16 hours one month because I go on holiday?

-The minimum hour’s requirement is an average over any rolling 3 month period.
+The minimum hour’s requirement is an average over any rolling 3 month period, so you have some flexibility if you are not able to complete 16 hours in a particular month.

 Do I need a driving licence to become a Special Constable?